Reena Ninan: News presenter (1999–present)

+Palestine Hotel bombing diagram created on Microsoft PowerPoint.
+3 suicide car bombers were killed in the attack.

+On Monday, October 24, 2005 at 5:25pm local time, a coordinated attack from 5 to 10 insurgents was launched against Palestine Hotel.
+3 suicide bombers were killed.
+Palestine Hotel is a luxury hotel in Baghdad.
+A car bomb initially blew a hole in the hotel's perimeter safety barricade made of concrete.
+A truck packed with heavy explosives then drove in through the breached barricade.
+Spc.
+Darrell Green, of the Army Infantry, stopped the truck by shooting the driver.
+The truck exploded with similar force as the Oklahoma City Bombing.
+Seconds later, a private security firm stopped the third car bomb.
+On the opposite side of Hotel Palestine, insurgents shot rockets, rocket propelled grenades and machine guns at the building.
+16 Iraqi citizens, including security guards, hotel staff, and passersby, were killed in the attack.
+After the attack, Iraqi Security Forces and Coalition Forces secured the area.
+They worked until the barricade was up.
+Extra security measures were put in place after this attack.
+Journalist Reena Ninan was staying at the hotel and went live at the hotel on Fox News three minutes after the blast.
+The wall was missing from her hotel room as a result of the blasts.
+Ninan went unharmed.
+This was Ninan's first day on the job covering the Middle East.

+From 2005-2012, Ninan covered many Middle Eastern countries and important events, including the Trial of Saddam Hussein (2005-2006), the Execution of Saddam Hussein (December 30th 2006) and the Withdrawal of US troops from Iraq (2007-2011).

 From 2012 to 2015, Ninan worked at ABC News.
 She began working there in the Washington bureau, where she covered the White House and the State Department.
-She later moved to New York, reporting for Good Morning America and continuing to travel abroad as a foreign correspondent.
+She later moved to New York City, reporting for Good Morning America and continuing to travel abroad as a foreign correspondent.
 In April 2015, Ninan was named co-anchor of ABC's early morning shows World News Now and America This Morning, alongside T. J. Holmes.

-From 2016 to 2020, Ninan worked at CBS News.
+From 2015 to 2020, Ninan worked at CBS News.
 She was the solo anchor of CBSN and the Saturday night anchor of the CBS Weekend News.
 She also reported for CBS Evening News, CBS This Morning, and other CBS broadcasts.

 Since 2021, Ninan has been a foreign affairs and political contributor at CNN.

 Good Trouble Productions (2020–present)

-Ninan is the founder and owner of her own news media company, Good Trouble Productions.
+Since 2020, Ninan has been the founder founder and owner of her own news media company, Good Trouble Productions.

-She has managed, taught, and mentored digital media content creation groups with 30-70 people to create a collaborative environment.
+Since 2020, She has managed, taught, and mentored digital media content creation groups with 30-70 people to create a collaborative environment.